Skip to article frontmatterSkip to article content

 Loading...

 The scale of these long-term impacts underscores the importance of demographic considerations in evaluating Social Security taxation policies.
-Options that appear fiscally neutral or modestly revenue-positive in standard budget windows may create substantial long-term fiscal challenges as the worker-to-retiree ratio declines and benefit obligations grow.
+Options that appear revenue-positive in standard budget windows and even remain positive for multiple decades can create substantial long-term fiscal challenges as the worker-to-retiree ratio declines and benefit obligations grow.

 The following chart presents the total cumulative revenue impact over the complete 75-year projection window for all reform options, using conventional scoring: